-- 1. Encoding.
-It shows the syntactic encoding of a SWD.
-There are three existing encodings, namely "RDF/XML", "N-TRIPLE" and "N3". - 2.
-Language.
-It shows the language used by a SWD.
-Swoogle considers the usage of four meta level languages, namely "OWL", "DAML+OIL", "RDFS", and "RDF". - 3.
-OWL Species.
-It shows the language species of a SWD written in OWL.
+- 1. Encoding shows the syntactic encoding of a SWD.
+There are three existing encodings, namely "RDF/XML", "N-TRIPLE" and "N3". - Language shows the Semantic Web language used by a SWD.
+Swoogle considers four meta level languages, namely "OWL", "DAML", "RDFS", and "RDF". - 3.
+OWL Species shows the language species of a SWD written in OWL.
 There are three possible species, namely "OWL-LITE", "OWL-DL", and "OWL-FULL".

 RDF statistics refers to the properties summarizing node distribution of the RDF graph of a SWD.
 We focus on how SWDs define new classes, properties and individuals.
-In an RDF graph, a node is recognized as a class iff it is not an anonymous node and it is an instance of rdfs:Class; similarly, a node is a property iff it is not an anonymous node and it is an instance of rdf:Property; an individual is a node which is an instance of any user defined class.
+In an RDF graph, a node is recognized as a class iff it is not an anonymous node and it is an instance of rdfs: Class; similarly, a node is a property iff it is not an anonymous node and it is an instance of rdf: Property; an individual is a node which is an instance of any user defined class.